ryanatkn/svelte-snake-sports/src/lib/games/readme.md

-# click a sport in this directory
+# click a sport in this directory to learn more